curtisbridges/dotfiles/mac/.config/hammerspoon/README.md

   - [n,p] Move to next or previous screen
   - [,.]
 Move to to right or left screen

+### Target Behavoir
+Some keys will use absolute positioning.
+Arrow keys move windows.
+When a window's side is on a screen edge, the window position should be sticky.
+The arrow keys will grow/shrink from there.

 ## Other important macOS shortcuts
 - Expose (ctrl-esc)
 - Spaces (ctrl 1-4), (ctrl-left, ctrl-right)